wuxxin/salt-shared/desktop/manjaro/python/README.md

 #  Jupyter Ecosystem for Scientific Python and Hardware accelerated Machinelearning

-+ systemd user jupyter server, desktop chromium web-app as jupyter client
+systemd user jupyter server, desktop chromium web-app as jupyter client.

 + hardware support for **amd rocm** gpu's in pytorch, tensorflow, jax
 + some python packages are installed **as system packages**